Banish the Backlog! Bexhill Museum’s Pre-1930s Hat Collection

 One of Bader College’s strategic goals is to have an international role in nature restoration and biodiversity and as such for the estate to become a living laboratory for students providing them with an opportunity to contribute to its ecology.
 A range of rewilding interventions are planned that include meadow creation, wetland creation and arable reversion.
 This project will provide baseline data by which we can monitor change in species composition and determine whether our efforts to enhance habitats and ecosystems have been successful.
 It aligns with UN sustainable development goals 13 (Climate action), 14 (Life below water) and 15 (Life on Land) and the key pillars of sustainability which aim to protect, improve and diversify habitats and ecosystems, bolster wildlife populations and effective delivery of ecosystem services (UK Government).

 The aim of this research is to document the biodiversity of vertebrate and invertebrate animals on the Bader College Estate using environmental DNA.
 This will produce for the first time true species biodiversity metrics including species not previously observed or recorded, including rare species and invasive species.
 The methods used provide a reproducible and quantifiable method to make future comparisons.
 Results from this research will be disseminated through an open-access database that shows the diversity of species in different habitats on the estate with a link from the Bader College website.

 The Colonel & The Party Palace: Life at Herstmonceux Castle in the Roaring ’20s

-Project Lead: Dr Claire Kennan (Research Coordinator, Lecturer in History).
+Project Lead: Dr Claire Kennan (Research Coordinator, Senior Lecturer in History).

 The ‘Roaring ’20s’ conjures images of exuberance, partying and glamour.
 Whether it’s the Great Gatsby or Downton Abbey, the 1920s has captured the popular imagination and it’s easy to see why – it was an age of transformation as the world emerged from one of the greatest conflicts in history.